Disney Quick Service Dining Plan

 The Dessert Option

 Each quick service meal includes a dessert option but only when redeemed for lunch and dinner.
-Expect a cupcake, brownie, cookie, yogurt, or a piece of cake.
-It’s probably something you would skip if you weren’t on the Quick Service Dining Plan but you can always save it for later.
+Desserts are typically a cupcake, brownie, cookie, yogurt, or a piece of cake.

 The Snack Option

 Most participating snack items can be found at carts and kiosks inside the parks.
-Often this will be a box of popcorn, a piece of fruit, an ice cream bar, (try the Mickey Bar!)
+Often this will be a box of popcorn, a piece of fruit, or an ice cream sold at one of the carts - try the Mickey Bar it's amazing!
 Your snack entitlement can also be redeemed for select beverages (coffee, tea, soda or water) though beverages typically cost less than a snack.
 To boost the value of your snack options head to one of the Starbucks Coffee locations in the Theme Parks or the bakery items at the resort hotels.
 These items are typically valued at $5 and above whereas a bottle of water in the Theme Parks is only $2.75.

 Each person will receive a Rapid Fill Resort Refillable Mug that can be used unlimited times through midnight of your checkout day.
 The refill locations can be found at the quick service restaurants at each Walt Disney World Resort hotel.
 The mugs cannot be refilled inside the Theme Parks.